Computing Shortest Paths among Curved Obstacles in the Plane: Introduction

 The polygon case of \spp\ (i.e., $\calS$ contains polygons only) is well studied.
 By constructing the visibility graph \cite{ref:GhoshAn91}, a shortest $s$-$t$ path can be found in $O(n\log n+K)$ time, where $K=O(n^2)$ is the size of the visibility graph.
 By building a shortest path map, Storer and Reif solved this case in $O(nh)$ time \cite{ref:StorerSh94}.
 Mitchell \cite{ref:MitchellSh96} gave the first subquadratic, $O(n^{3/2+\epsilon})$ time algorithm for it based on the continuous Dijkstra approach.
 Also using the continuous Dijkstra approach and a conforming planar subdivision, Hershberger and Suri \cite{ref:HershbergerAn99} presented an $O(n\log n)$ time solution.
-An $O(n+h^2\log n)$ time algorithm was given in \cite{ref:KapoorAn97} (a preliminary version is in \cite{ref:KapoorEf88} and full details are in \cite{ref:KapoorAn94}).
-Thus, our \algo\ algorithm improves the results in \cite{ref:KapoorAn97,ref:StorerSh94} and is faster than the $O(n\log n)$ time solution \cite{ref:HershbergerAn99} for small value $h$, say $h=o(\sqrt{n\log n})$.\footnote{Very recently, an unrefereed report \cite{ref:InkuluA10} announced an algorithm for the polygon case based on the continuous Dijkstra approach with an $O(n+h\log h\log n)$ time.
+An $O(n+h^2\log n)$ time algorithm was given in \cite{ref:KapoorAn97} (a preliminary version is in \cite{ref:KapoorEf88}).
+Thus, our \algo\ algorithm improves the results in \cite{ref:KapoorAn97,ref:StorerSh94} and is faster than the $O(n\log n)$ time solution \cite{ref:HershbergerAn99} for sufficiently small values of $h$, say $h=o(\sqrt{n\log n})$.\footnote{An unrefereed report \cite{ref:InkuluA10} announced an algorithm for the polygon case based on the continuous Dijkstra approach with an $O(n+h\log h\log n)$ time.
 Our algorithm is superior to it when $k=o(n+h\log h\log n)$.}